Sales pipeline size matters.

-You can read how Colin resolved his opportunities with close dates in the past problem.
+Fortunately, you can read how Colin resolved his opportunities with close dates in the past problem.

-This is often the first chart salesforce administrators create.
-That’s because it resembles a traditional funnel.
-And, it’s easy to produce.
+This chart is often the first Salesforce administrators create.
+That’s because it resembles a traditional funnel and it’s easy to produce.

 Why this dashboard chart is useful

-Actually, I have mixed views about this dashboard chart.
+I have mixed views about this dashboard chart.

 In the chart above, for example, the value of deals in the Investigating Stage and Customer Evaluating Stage is almost identical ($2.17 M versus $2.03 M).
-On the face of it, this suggests a shortage of pipeline in the earlier Investigating Stage.
+On the face of it, this suggests a shortage of sales pipeline in the earlier Investigating Stage.
 Potentially, our funnel is out of kilter.

 Here’s another example.
 Look at the funnel size chart below.

-However, there’s several things to watch out for with this chart.
+Nevertheless, there are several things to watch out for with this chart.

 The overall shape of the dashboard chart doesn’t vary.